-Table 1: Metrics Not Tested in Third and Fourth Quarters of 2015
+Table 1: Metrics Not Tested in Third and Fourth Quarters of 2014

 Metric No. Reason Metric Not Tested

+Third Quarter of 2014

+Metric 15 Metric 16 Metric 17 Policy and Procedure Metrics tested in the Test Period for the first calendar quarter of 2014 with respect to the ResCap Portfolio; were not required to be tested in the Test Period for the third calendar quarter of 2014

+Metric 19 Under CAP

+Metric 29 Under CAP

+Metric No. Reason Metric Not Tested

-Third Quarter of 2015
+Third Quarter of 2014

+Metric 30 No loans met the loan testing population criteria; the Test Period for the third calendar quarter of 2014 was the first Test Period in which this Metric became effective

+Metric 34 Metric was not in effect for the third calendar quarter of 2014

+Fourth Quarter of 2014

 Metric 7 Under CAP

-Metric 8 Under CAP
+Metric 12 Under Global CAP

-Metric 15 Metric 16 Metric 17 Policy and Procedure Metrics tested only annually in the Test Period applicable to the first calendar quarter of 2015 and were not required to be tested in the Test Period applicable to the third calendar quarter of 2015
+Metric 15 Metric 16 Metric 17 Policy and Procedure Metrics tested in the Test Period for the first calendar quarter of 2014 with respect to the ResCap Portfolio; were not required to be tested in the Test Period for the fourth calendar quarter of 2014

+Metric 19 Under CAP and Global CAP

+Metric 20 Under Global CAP

+Metric 22 Under Global CAP

+Metric 23 Under CAP and Global CAP

+Metric 27 Under Global CAP

+Metric 30 Under Global CAP

 Metric 31 Under CAP

-Metric 34 No loans met the loan testing population criteria

-Fourth Quarter of 2015

-Metric 8 Under CAP

-Metric 15 Metric 16 Metric 17 Policy and Procedure Metrics tested only annually in the Test Period applicable to the first calendar quarter of 2015 and were not required to be tested in the Test Period applicable to the fourth calendar quarter of 2015

-Metric 31 Under CAP

-Metric 34 No loans met the loan testing population criteria
+Metric 34 No loans met the loan testing population criteria; the Test Period for the fourth calendar quarter of 2014 was the first Test Period in which this Metric was in effect

 2. Sampling.
-The IRG uses a statistical sampling approach to evaluate Servicer's compliance with the Metrics subject to loan-level testing and documents its sampling procedures and protocols in its monthly loan testing population documents, which are part of the Work Papers.
-This statistical sampling approach was explained in detail in the ResCap Compliance Reports filed under the original ResCap Judgment.
-Under the Work Plan, the size of the samples selected by the IRG from each of the loan testing populations (i.e., populations of mortgage loans used by the IRG in testing each of the Metrics) must be statistically significant or a minimum sample size of 100.
-If a Metric loan testing population is comprised of 100 loans or fewer in any Test Period, the Work Plan requires the IRG to test the entire Metric's loan testing population in that Test Period.
-Pursuant to the Work Plan, the IRG was required to test the entire loan testing population for Metric 5 in the
+Consistent with the Work Plan and the approach adopted by servicers' respective internal review groups under the Settlement, the IRG uses a statistical sampling approach to evaluate Servicer's compliance with the Metrics subject to loan-level testing and documents its sampling procedures and protocols in its monthly loan testing population documents, which are part of the Work Papers.
+Under the Work Plan, the size of the samples selected by the IRG from the appropriate loan testing populations must be statistically significant or a minimum sample size of